DSA for Systems and C++ Engineers: What the Interview Actually Expects

 Linked Lists: The Pointer Manipulation Gauntlet

-Linked lists appear in more systems interviews than anywhere else.
+Linked lists show up in systems interviews more than anywhere else.
 Reversal (iterative and recursive), cycle detection, kth node from the end, merging sorted lists.
-These are pointer manipulation problems at their core, which is precisely why they cluster in systems contexts.
+They are pointer manipulation problems, which is why they cluster in systems contexts.

-The mistake most candidates make is thinking about linked lists abstractly when they should be tracing the pointer assignments step by step.
+The mistake most candidates make is reasoning about linked lists abstractly when they should be tracing pointer assignments step by step.
 In C++, a mistake doesn't produce a helpful stack trace.
-It produces a segfault at some unrelated line of code, ten minutes later, while you are explaining your solution to an interviewer.
+It produces a segfault at some unrelated line, ten minutes later, while you are explaining your solution to an interviewer.

 Practice with explicit nullptr checks.
 Know what happens when you cut a node loose without freeing it.
 If the role is C-heavy, know -> versus . and malloc versus new by reflex.